webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

   - The practice of ensuring that an organization understands and effectively handles risks.
 - **service**
   - A means of enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific costs and risks.
+  - The customer does not want to worry about how the service gets to them. customer doesn't care how the company manages risk, compliance..., they just want the service.
 - **service action**
   - Any action required to deliver a service output to a user.
 Service actions may be performed by a service provider resource, by service users, or jointly.
 - **service architecture**